Otolaryngology (ENT) ST3

 Please note:-This is not a comprehensive service and only a limited number of emails will be sent, applicants should continue to refer to existing sources of information regarding available vacancies

-Candidates are initially requested to self-score their Portfolio submitting their scores together with supporting evidence via the Health Education England Online Portal.
+Candidates are initially requested to self-score their Portfolio at the time of application.
+All supporting evidence will be uploaded to a secure server after submission of your application.
 Validation of each candidate’s self-assessment scores will be performed by the Assessment Team.
 The candidate will be notified of any changes to their self-assessment score with an explanation for the changes.
 Candidates will be advised of the appeals process if they wish to contest their final score.
-The specific dates for each stage of this process will be published on the Otolaryngology(ENT) webpage.
+The specific dates for each stage of this process will be published on the HEYH website .

 - Only one bullet point/response for each question can contribute to the score.